jcn509/C-build-time-NULL-deference-catcher/README.md

 have dead code optimisation optimisations enabled.
 With Clang and GCC if you are doing a debug build make sure you have -Og enabled.
 (Note: CMake will not add any optimisation flags by default if you don't specify CMAKE_BUILD_TYPE.
 See CMakeLists.txt for a workaround.)
+If you're using MSVC make sure you have at least /O1 and not /Od or /RTC1.
+(Again see CMakeLists.txt for an example.)

 The API is very small and simple.
 Look in the examples folder for a full walkthrough including examples of compilation failures